DynamoMTL/shopify-pipeline/README.md

 Here are the steps necessary to use it:
 1. Place all the necessary Svg files inside the `svg` folder
-2. Somewhere in your JS application, you need to create this variable and assignation:
+2. Somewhere in your JS application, you need to create this variable and assignment:
     ```
     var __svg__ = { path: '../svg/**/*.svg', name: '[hash].logos.svg' };
     ```